teslasuit/Haptic-content-for-TS-4.7-/README.md

- ### This Haptic asset libraries have been developed in purpose to fully reveal the capabilities of this system in particular and the 4.7.x suit in general.
+ # This Haptic asset libraries have been developed in purpose to fully reveal the capabilities of this system in particular and the 4.7.x suit in general.

+**The Demo asset library** contains the most interesting and liked by volunteers assets.
+Assets are collected from VR, Develop and FES libraries.

 **The VR asset library** gives the user the opportunity to use them as a ready-made example or a base for optimizing for their own needs in various entertainment scenarios, such as games (based on scenarios written for F1, CS GO, HL Alyx, Tesla Experience):